LupCode/php-framework/README.md

 * `ROOT_DEPTH` Integer how deep the requested file is including the language prefix e.g. `en/users/login/index.php` --> `3`
 * `SUPPORTED_LANGUAGES` Array with language codes that were found in the `translations/` directory
 * `$_ENV` Similar to `$_GET` but instead to retrieve to environment variables defined in the `.env` file
+* `PROJECT_ROOT` Path from the document root of the web server `$_SERVER['DOCUMENT_ROOT']` to the root of the project (just '/' if project/framework is directly in document root and not in a subdirectory).
+Used in scripts/metatags.php for alternate URLs

 ### Example files that can be deleted
 The framework also comes with some example files that can be deleted if wanted: